-The Graduate School Option is designed to help students acquire an appropriate background, particularly in research areas, prior to applying to graduate programs.
-The Psychological Services Option is designed to help students acquire an appropriate background in order to improve chances of obtaining employment in public and private agencies dealing with human and social problems.
-The Personnel-Industrial Option is designed to help students acquire the appropriate background to improve chances of obtaining employment in a variety of business settings.

-However, it should be noted that the Department cannot guarantee entrance to graduate school, or employment.
+The Graduate School Option (36 hours) is designed to help students acquire an appropriate background, particularly in research areas, prior to applying to graduate programs.
+The Psychological Services Option (42 hours) is designed to help students acquire an appropriate background in order to improve chances of obtaining employment in public and private agencies dealing with human and social problems.
+The Personnel-Industrial Option (42 hours) is designed to help students acquire the appropriate background to improve chances of obtaining employment in a variety of business settings.
+However, it should be noted that the department cannot guarantee entrance to graduate school, or employment, and these options are not recognized officially on diplomas.